-"The Rite of Darkness" has more of a subdued pace, allowing the morbid atmosphere to
+"The Rite of Darkness" has more of a subdued pace, allowing the morbid atmosphere

-way that Venom's "Buried Alive" flows into "Raise the Dead", on Black Metal.
+same way that Venom's "Buried Alive" flows into "Raise the Dead", on Black Metal.

 The tempo speeds up as "Reap of Evil" bursts forth, for a short time before slowing